www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/cooperation-and-symbiosis/2023-12-30-get-first-real-world-user.md

           * [ ] Make a better description and title for the changelog.
           * [ ] Mark Network documentation as developer documentation.
 * [ ] Consider talking to schools directly.
+* [ ] Encrypt communication to server with certificate from Let's encrypt.
 ## Considerations
 * [ ] Error message are not good for some inputs
     * [ ] Problem definition is incorrect.